-SAN FRANCISCO — Since its 2012 merger with Continental, United Airlines had been considered the under achiever of the U.S. legacy airlines – and that’s being kind.
-Employees, shareholders, and customers were underwhelmed at the company’s performance to say the least.
+SAN FRANCISCO — Since its 2012 merger with Continental, United Airlines had been considered the underachiever of the U.S. legacy airlines – and that’s being kind.
+Employees, shareholders, and customers were underwhelmed at the company’s performance, to say the least.

 Beginning under the auspice of CEO Oscar Munoz, United has embarked on a renaissance to get its mojo back.
-The airline has made significant strides across the board in labor relations, profitability, network optimization, its management team, and most importantly to its customers: improvements in operational reliability, on time performance, misplaced bags, and onboard products.
+The airline has made significant strides across the board in labor relations, profitability, network optimization, its management team, and most importantly to its customers: improvements in operational reliability, on-time performance, misplaced bags, and onboard products.

-Incremental customer friendly steps debuted last year, such as a new domestic First Class product, web site and app.
+Incremental customer friendly steps debuted last year, such as a new domestic First Class product, website, and app.
 In the back of the plane, free snacks like the Biscotti Battling Stroopwaffel and Illy coffee were introduced to positive acclaim.

-Even through the company’s lean and turbulent years, the international network has been a consistent crown jewel.
+Even though the company’s lean and turbulent years, the international network has been a consistent crown jewel.
 United Airlines’ extensive long-haul network is considered by many metrics the largest and most competitive route system of all the U.S. carriers.
 Its long-haul inflight product, however, has been anything but competitive and consistent.

-By nearly every measure from hard to soft product, United’s Business and Global First products have been the U.S. industry’s premium laggards with American and Delta’s having long surpassed them.
+By nearly every measure from hard to a soft product, United’s Business and Global First products have been the U.S. industry’s premium laggards with American and Delta’s having long surpassed them.
 It’s 8-abreast Business Cabin on the 777s, and lack of any sort of flair, have been particular pain points.
 “Generic” would be an apt description of the former product.

-Ironically, United is able to use its “Johnny Come Lately” position to its advantage, giving the airline an opportunity to attempt to leap frog – particularly its domestic competitors, while redefining the philosophy of what constitutes long-haul flying.
+Ironically, United is able to use its “Johnny Come Lately” position to its advantage, giving the airline an opportunity to attempt to leapfrog – particularly its domestic competitors while redefining the philosophy of what constitutes long-haul flying.